 The end of an era.
 There will be no Human Books in 2020.

 The Human Books project has opened up thousands of conversations between people who would never otherwise have conversed.
 Over the period of the project around 3000 conversations have taken place.
-We are sad that the project has been shelved, we had more to give.
+We are sad that the project has been shelved, perhaps temporarily, for now.

 Situated in the lovely World of Words area of the Arboretum at WOMAD you will find our Human Books.
 We have a selection of 42 humans, all of whom have encountered discrimination or some extraordinary situation in their lives.

 You will be able to read a tantalising synopsis of their tale in our Booklist, check out when they are available and book them out with one of our expert Librarians.
 When your allocated borrowing period arrives you will be introduced to your human book and then you can choose where to converse.
 We have 3 beautiful furnished yurts available and beanbags dotted around in shade or sun.